Tim Kleindienst selected in latest Germany squad – DW – 10/03/2024

 Tim Kleindienst selected in latest Germany squadOctober 3, 2024

-Borussia Mönchengladbach striker Tim Kleindienst has been called up to the latest Germany squad, completing a remarkable rise for the 29-year-old.
+Borussia Mönchengladbach striker Tim Kleindienst has been called up to the latest Germany squad, as an injury bug forced Julian Naglesmann to make some surprise selections.

-In keeping with his style of selecting in-form players, Julian Nagelsmann also welcomed back Bayern Munich's Serge Gnabry after almost a year out of the squad.
-Antonio Rüdiger returns after being given a break and Janis Blaswich is in as the third goalkeeper.
-Borussia Dortmund's Emre Can and Maximilian Beier are not in the squad.
+Jamal Musiala was a late withdrawl from the squad due to hip problems, with Stuttgart's Jamie Leweling replacing him.

 "We only have a few changes again, more as a result of having injured players," said Nagelsmann.

-With Niclas Füllkrug out injured, Nagelsmann confirmed this was a chance to test Kleindienst.
-The striker, who started his career in 2013 in the second division for Energie Cottbus, is considered a late bloomer in football terms.
+With Niclas Füllkrug out injured, Nagelsmann confirmed this was a chance to test Kleindienst, whose surname literally translates to "small service" in English.
+The striker, who started his career in 2013 in the second division for Energie Cottbus, is considered a late bloomer in football terms and his arrival in the national team marks an unexpected rise to the top.

+After spells at Freiburg, Heidenheim and Gent in Belgium, Kleindienst eventually returned to Heidenheim, then in Germany's second tier.
+There, he finished as the division's top scorer for the 2022-23 season, with his goals helping the club seal promotion to the Bundesliga.

 While Stuttgart's Alexander Nübel is hoping to play, Nagelsmann stated that Hoffenheim goalkeeper Oliver Baumann "deserved" the chance to play for Germany after a long time waiting in the wings.
 Nagelsmann also confirmed the injured Marc-Andre ter Stegen would remain Germany's number one.